craftcms/docs/docs/commerce/4.x/addresses.md

 You can add or update an estimated addresses on the order with the same `commerce/cart/update-cart` form action.

-In this example we’ll first check for existing estimate addresses with the `estimatedShippingAddressId` and `estimatedBillingAddressId` attributes on the [cart](commerce4:craft\commerce\elements\Order) object, displaying a form to collect only the shipping country, state, and zip code if we don’t already have them:
+In this example we’ll first check for existing estimate addresses with the `estimatedShippingAddressId` and `estimatedBillingAddressId` attributes on the [cart](commerce4:craft\commerce\elements\Order) object, displaying a form to collect only the shipping country, state, and postal code if we don’t already have them:

 ```twig
 {% set cart = craft.commerce.carts.cart %}